How To: Choosing Your Reception Venue

 Take a Hint from Homebuyers with “Location, Location, Location.”

 • One of the most important factors in choosing your location should be pragmatism.
 Consider: Where is your ceremony being held, and how close would you like your reception?
-Are your guests able to drive to the ceremony, park, then drive to another venue, and park there easily and affordably?
+Are your guests able to drive to the ceremony, park, then drive to another venue, and park there easily and affordable?
 Would you prefer your ceremony and reception to be within walking distance of each other?

 • How close are the guests’ hotels to this venue?
-There’s a good chance that at least some of your guests will be traveling from afar, and convenience for these guests will provide a smoother, happier reception.
+There’s a good chance that at least some of your guests will be travelling from afar, and convenience for these guests will provide a smoother, happier reception.
 If you plan on having alcohol, how accessible is the venue to local cab companies?

 Decide on What You Want From Your Venue